CaddyGlow/cribcall/SPEC.md

 - FR6.2: If monitoring stops due to OS, user is clearly informed when reopening the app.
 - FR6.3: Listener shows local notifications for noise events when app is backgrounded but running.
+  - Listener keeps a per-monitor mute toggle; when muted, incoming FCM noise notifications are suppressed locally but the subscription remains active.

 #### FR7 – Settings & Management